 The course is produced by iPhone Photography School, a team of photography educators from Riga, Latvia.
 Consequently, most of it is shot in Riga, a beautiful, historic location.
 It’s presented by Emil Pakarklis, the founder of iPS.

-His style is friendly and welcoming, albeit he speaks a bit too slowly .
-Thankfully, there’s an option to set a 1.25x playback speed in the video player on the site.
+His style is friendly and welcoming, albeit he speaks a bit too slowly, in my opinion.
+That’s why I chose the option to set a 1.25x playback speed in.

 What I Loved